iadvize/iadvize-ios-sdk/README.md

 }
 ```

+You can choose between multiple authentication options:

+- anonymous: when you have an unidentified user browsing your app
+- simple(userId: String): when you have a logged in user in your app, you can pass a unique identifier so he will retrieve his conversation history accross multiple devices and platforms

+N.B. for the `simple(userId:)` authentication mode, you have to pass a unique and non-discoverable identifier for each different logged in user.
+Do not forget to [logout](#Logout) when the user is no longer connected in your app.

 Once the iAdvize Conversation SDK is successfully activated, you should see a success message in the console:

 ```
 ✅ iAdvize conversation activated, the version is x.x.x.
 ```

-Do not forget to [logout](#Logout) when the user is no longer connected in your app.

 ##### GDPR